-16The buyers and sellers of most financial futures contracts do not actually trade with one another-each trader's contractual obligation is with a futures exchange.
+&lt;sup>14The buyers and sellers of most financial futures contracts do not actually trade with one another-each trader's contractual obligation is with a futures exchange.
 This feature helps to guarantee the fiscal integrity of the trade.
-Incidentally, commodities futures traded on the exchanges are settled in the same way as financial futures, but in the case of commodities much of the contracting is done off the exchange, between farmers and processors, as forward
+Incidentally, commodities futures traded on the exchanges are settled in the same way as financial futures, but in the case of commodities much of the contracting is done off the exchange, between farmers and processors, as forward contracts, in which case actual deliveries occur.